carabina/MagicWrapper/Readme.md

 Magic Wrapper is an Objective-C client/wrapper for [M:tgDb](https://www.mtgdb.info/), the [Magic the Gathering](http://magic.wizards.com/) open database project.
 It consists of an API wrapper responsible for the network calls (``MTGAPIWrapper``), requests classes (subclasses of the ``MTGRequest`` class), and classes for cards and card sets (``MTGCard`` and ``MTGCardSet``).

+Check [DeckBrew Wrapper](https://github.com/otaviocc/DeckBrewWrapper) for my other Magic the Gathering API wrapper.
+It includes prices and card editions.

+---

 * [API Wrapper](#api-wrapper)
 * Requests
     * [Card Types Requests](#card-types-requests)